 authorityKeyldentifier (OID: 2.5.29.35) This extension is present and is marked non-critical.
-It contains the identifier defined in the subjectKeyldentifier extension of the issuer CA Certificate. subjectKeyldentifier (OID: 2.5.29.14) This extension is present and is marked non-critical.
+It contains the identifier defined in the subjectKeyIdentifier extension of the issuer CA Certificate. subjectKeyldentifier (OID: 2.5.29.14) This extension is present and is marked non-critical.
 It contains the hash algorithm of the subjectPublicKey. keyUsage (OID: 2.5.29.15) This extension is present and marked critical.
-Bit positions for digitalSignature, nonrepudiation, keyEncipherment, and dataEncipherment are set. certificatePolicies (OID: 2.5.29.32) This extension is present and marked non-critical.
-It includes one policyldentifier, a cPSuri, and a User Notice. subjectAltName (OID: 2.5.29.17) This extension is present and marked non-critical.
+Bit positions for digitalSignature, keyEncipherment, and dataEncipherment are set.
+The bit position for nonrepudiation may be set. certificatePolicies (OID: 2.5.29.32) This extension is present and marked non-critical.
+It includes one policyIdentifier, a cPSuri, and a User Notice. subjectAltName (OID: 2.5.29.17) This extension is present and marked non-critical.
 It includes the RFC5322name containing the email address of the Subscriber. authorityInfoAccess (OID: 1.3.6.1.5.5.7.1.1) This extension is present and marked critical.
 It contains the HTTP URL of the CA's OCSP responder (accessMethod= 1.3.6.1.5.5.7.48.1).